makyo/writing/work/the-fool/the-fool.md

 "Mmhm."

 She nods again.
 "It's a little freeing, isn't it?
 Being away from parents.
-So you, like the Page of Wands have been investigating, leaving all that energy pent up, and now you're ready to...to what?
+So you, like the Page of Wands, have been investigating, leaving all that energy pent up inside.
+And now you're ready to...to what?
 Take that step?"

 I catch myself fiddling with the hem of my shirt.
 It's an olive color, faded further into drabness by countless washings, no fancy tunic.
 It doesn't go with my fur.
 Nor do the well-worn khakis.
 A darker animal dressed in those would look rough and tumble, ready for a hike.
 A mountain lion looks like a mess of dirty laundry.